ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 The hierarchical structure of domain names do not necessarily define boundaries of ownership and administrative control (e.g., as discussed in {{I-D.draft-tjw-dbound2-problem-statement}}).
 Some domain names are "public suffixes" ({{RFC9499}}) where care may need to be taken when validating control.
 For example, there are security risks if an Application Service Provider can be tricked into believing that an attacker has control over ".co.uk" or ".com".
 The volunteer-managed Public Suffix List {{PSL}} is one mechanism available today that can be useful for identifying public suffixes.

 Future specifications may provide better mechanisms or recommendations for defining domain boundaries or for enabling organizational administrators to place constraints on domains and subdomains.

+## Interactions with DNAME

+Domain control validation in the presence of a DNAME {{RFC6672}} is possible with caveats.
+Since a DNAME record redirects the entire subtree of names underneath the owner of the DNAME, it is not possible to place a Validation Record under the DNAME owner itself.
+It would have to be placed under the DNAME target name, since any lookups for a name under the DNAME owner will be redirected to the corresponding name under the DNAME target.

 # Acknowledgments